-Since inception through March 31, 2022, our operations have been financed primarily by net cash proceeds from the sale of stock from private placements, the sale of redeemable preferred stock and debt.
-As of March 31, 2022, we had \$5.3 million in cash and cash equivalents and an accumulated deficit of \$205.1 million.
-We added to our liquidity resources in 2021 through a senior secured term loan facility with Silicon Valley Bank or the Loan Agreement, pursuant to which we have borrowed \$10.0 million in aggregate initial term loans.
+Since inception through June 30, 2022, our operations have been financed primarily by net cash proceeds from the sale of stock from private placements, the sale of redeemable preferred stock and debt.
+As of June 30, 2022, we had \$29.2 million in cash and cash equivalents and an accumulated deficit of \$216.8 million.
+We added to our liquidity resources in 2021 through a senior secured term loan facility with Silicon Valley Bank or the Loan Agreement, pursuant to which we borrowed \$10.0 million in aggregate initial term loans.
 In April 2022, we completed a private placement, pursuant to which we received \$40.0 million in gross proceeds before deducting placement agent commissions and other offering expenses.
-An additional \$10.0 million in gross proceeds is expected to close on July 1, 2022, subject to the satisfaction or waiver of certain conditions to closing.
+An additional \$10.0 million in gross proceeds closed on July 1, 2022.

-In connection with the private placement, we issued callable warrants in April 2022 and expect to issue additional callable warrants in July 2022.
+In connection with the private placement, we issued callable warrants in April 2022 and July 2022.
 The warrant call option is exercisable by us beginning on each of the 12 month and 24 month anniversaries of the warrant issuance dates and subject to the satisfaction of certain pricing conditions relating to the trading of our shares.
-If the warrants are exercised in full by the Investors, we would receive additional gross proceeds of up to \$29.4 million.
-If we exercise our call option, then we could raise up to an additional \$19.6 million.
+If the warrants are exercised in full immediately after issuance by the Investors, we would receive additional gross proceeds of up to \$29.4 million.
+If we exercise our call option immediately after issuance, then we could raise approximately \$19.6 million in gross proceeds.